GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 {% Banner 'caution', 'body' %}

-If you use [Network Error Logging](<https://developers.google.com/web/updates/2018/09/reportingapi?hl=en#:~:text=the%20network%20error%20logging%20(nel)>), continue using `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
+If you use [Network Error Logging](https://w3c.github.io/network-error-logging/), continue using `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
 A new mechanism for Network Error Logging will be developed⏤until that's available, the Reporting API v0 should be used.
-As of June 2021, this new mechanism is not shipped yet.
+**As of June 2021**, this new mechanism is not shipped yet.

 {% endBanner %}